 - Sands collected from all 88 temples along the Shikoku 88 Temple Pilgrimage

 The temple is most easily accessed from Oji Station on the Kintetsu Line.

-From the north exit, you can take a highway bus bound for Takayasuyama.
+From the north exit, you can take a bus bound for Shigi-sammon.
 The temple is a five-minute walk from the Shigi-ohashi bus stop.
-It is also possible to ride a cable car up the mountain from Kintetsu Shigi-sanguchi Station.
+It is also possible to ride a cable car up the mountain from Shigisanguchi Station.

-Chogosonshiji was originally dedicated to the tiger from the Chinese zodiac.
+Chogosonshiji is dedicated to Bishamonten who is associated with tigers.
 As a result, the temple is full of these magnificent beasts.